vengaer/amdgpu-fand/README.md

 ##### Speed Interface

 The daemon provides two methods of reading the fan speed on the GPU.
 One relies on the tachometer interface provided in sysfs whereas the other simply returns the last speed request made by the daemon.
 Most people will be fine with keeping the tachometer for speed readings.
-There has, however, been a few cases such as [this](https://www.reddit.com/r/Amd/comments/9b0nmy/linuxamdgpu_rx_580_fan_always_on_windows_usually/e4zqah0/?utm_source=share&utm_medium=web2x) where the tachometer readings are incorrect.
+There have, however, been a few cases such as [this](https://www.reddit.com/r/Amd/comments/9b0nmy/linuxamdgpu_rx_580_fan_always_on_windows_usually/e4zqah0/?utm_source=share&utm_medium=web2x) where the tachometer readings are incorrect.
 If this is the case, it might be more accurate to rely on the requests made by the daemon.